-Earlier in the year I wrote about automating Elastic Kubernetes Service role configuration (direct modification of the aws-auth ConfigMap) using Terraform, keeping the ARN data secret by looking it up from a secret management service (in this case Hashicorp Vault).
-Whilst the solution works well it comes with some built in issues when we want to provision a new deployment from scratch that aren’t obvious when we’re working with an . . .
+Last year I wrote about automating Elastic Kubernetes Service role configuration (direct modification of the aws-auth ConfigMap) using Terraform, and a somewhat clunky method of injecting ARN data by looking it up from a secret management service (in this case Hashicorp Vault).
+Whilst the solution works well it comes with a serious built in issue when we want to provision a new deployment from scratch, namely the need to import . . .